BrighterCommand/Brighter/docs/adr/0022-reactor-and-nonblocking-io.md

 To make the two models more explicit, within the code, we have decided to rename the derived message pump classes to Proactor and Reactor, from Blocking and NonBlocking.

+In addition, within a Subscription, rather than the slightly confusing runAsync flag, we have decided to use the more explicit MessagePumpType flag.
+This makes it clear whether the Reactor or Proactor model is being used, and that non-blocking I/O or blocking I/O should be used.

+Within the Subscription for a specific transport, we set the default to the type that the transport natively supports, Proactor if it supports both.

 ### In Setup use Blocking I/O

 Within our setup code our API can safely perovide a common abstraction using blocking I/O. Where the underlying SDK only supports non-blocking I/O, we use non-blocking I/O and then use GetAwaiter().GetResult() to block on that.
 We prefer GetAwaiter().GetResult() to .Wait() as it will rework the stack trace to take all the asynchronous context into account.